Hconsolo/MSDS460-Assignment_02_/README.md

 ![Gannt 02.
 Comparison of All Scenarios][Gannt_001_all_scenarios]

+The results of the optimization problem for each scenario are presented in Table 02.
+Our estimate is consistent with the anticipated timeline for web-based application development as outlined in Hryshchenko (2024).
+According to our findings, a basic application usually takes 2-3 months to develop and costs around $100,000.
+Since independent contractors follow a business model, the primary error of the solution is not in the total cost (with a variance of approximately 20% between expected and worst-case scenarios) but in terms of project duration (with a discrepancy of approximately 40% between expected and worst-case scenarios).

 **Table 02: The project scenario comparison in terms of effort, project duration, and total costs**